0xPolygonMiden/miden-node/bin/funding-service/README.md

 ## Operation

 The service holds no chain state.
-It reads the funding account from the node, so a restart needs no recovery.
+It reads the funding account from the node before every transaction, so a restart needs no recovery.
 Only the account file, which holds the account ID and its signing key, is on disk.

+Each request creates a private pay-to-ID note for the requested account.
+The service waits until the note is committed in a block, then returns the note together with proof of its inclusion.

 The `Status` endpoint reports the funding account, its balance, and the block that balance was read at.
 An operator alerts on that balance, because the service does not refill itself.